mattmazzola/GPT4RoI/README.md

 │   │   ├── vcr1images/
 ```
 ### NOTE
-1. coco_imgs should contains all coco image(you can soft link them to this directory.
+1. coco_imgs should contains all coco image (you can soft link them to this directory).
 2. We use Visual_Genome_Dataset_V1.2, available for download from  [OpenDataLab](https://opendatalab.com/).
 Ensure to download the  [train.json](https://datarelease.blob.core.windows.net/grit/VG_preprocessed_annotations/train.json), you should create a soft link for all VG images to the directory `vg_all`.
 3. [llava_150k_bbox_pred_results.pkl](https://huggingface.co/shilongz/temp/tree/main) contains the detection predicted results with EVA-02-DET.
 We appreciate their work.